In 1st, US surgeons transplant pig heart into human patient - NewsBreak

 The patient, David Bennett, a 57-year-old Maryland handyman, knew there was no guarantee the experiment would work but he was dying, ineligible for a human heart transplant and had no other option, his son told The Associated Press.

 “It was either die or do this transplant.
 I want to live.
-I know it’s a shot in the dark, but it’s my last choice,” Bennett said a day before the surgery, according to a statement provided by the University of Maryland School of Medicine.Northbound Broadway Extension closed for hours following fatal auto-pedestrian accident
+I know it’s a shot in the dark, but it’s my last choice,” Bennett said a day before the surgery, according to a statement provided by the University of Maryland School of Medicine.Autopsy finds no drug use, foul play in Bob Saget’s death; 911 audio released

 On Monday, Bennett was breathing on his own while still connected to a heart-lung machine to help his new heart.
 The next few weeks will be critical as Bennett recovers from the surgery and doctors carefully monitor how his heart is faring.